Greg McCall is in his fifth season as the head women’s basketball coach at CSU Bakersfield.

 He began his coaching career at CSUB under Pat Douglass, winning a NCAA Division II National Championship in 1997.
 He also played for Douglass and was a team captain on the Roadrunners’ 1991 Division II Final Four team.

-Greg and his wife Tanae have one child, Chloe.
+Greg and his wife Tanae a daughter, Choloe while McCall has three other children.
 Coach McCall’s oldest daughter, Dewanna, was drafted by the Phoenix Mercury in the first round of the 2009 WNBA draft with the fifth overall pick.
 Dewanna was a standout forward for Auburn University from 2006-09.

-Daughter Erica, is a member of the women’s basketball team at Stanford after serving a member of the USA U-16 and U-18 National Girls’ Basketball teams.
-Son Justin is a sophomore at Bakersfield’s Ridgeview High School.
+Coach McCall’s daughter Erica, is a member of the women’s basketball team at Stanford after serving as a member of the USA U-16 and U-18 National Girls’ Basketball teams.
+McCall’s son Justin is a sophomore at Bakersfield’s Ridgeview High School.
 McCall has two step children, daughter Cheyenne and son Chaun.